 Warm-up: No isolated warm-up.

-Cooperative 1 vs 1 and 1 vs 1 w/fixed setter: Set up 4 games on 1 v.
+Cooperative 1 vs 1 and 1 vs 1 w/fixed setter: Set up 4 games of 1 v.
 1 and one game of 1 v 1 with a fixed setter.
 The idea is to get to 6 good pass-set-downball sequences.
 As soon as one group gets there, they all rotate in a clockwise fashion.
 If no one gets there in the time limit, rotate anyway.

 3-person and 4-person pepper w/fixed setter: On one court is two groups of 3-person rotating over-the-net pepper.
 On the other court is a 2 v.
 2 pepper with a fixed setter.
 The team’s two setters are market A and B. Again, play to six good pass-set-hit sequences (this time with jumping), or a the time limit.
 Rotation for the non-setters is clockwise.
 The setters switch positions each rotation.

 5-person and 6-person player winners: Each court has a game of Player Winners on it, one with 5 players and one with 6 players.
 Play for 5 minutes, then move the top 2 from the 5-person court to the 6-person, and the bottom 3 from the 6-person court the other way (now making the 5 a 6 and the 6 a 5).
-Play 5 more minutes, then send the top 3 from the 6-person court to the 5-person court, and the bottom 2 from the 5-person court to the 6-person court.
+Restart and go for 5 more minutes, then send the top 3 from the 6-person court to the 5-person court, and the bottom 2 from the 5-person court to the 6-person court.
 Play another 5 minutes, then repeat the process from after the first round.
 Play one last round of 5 minutes.

 Winners 3: Finish with standard Winners (3s in this case) Start with back court attacks only, then shift to allowing front court attacks as well.